Camelot

 Authorship and Creation

-Camelot's producer is recorded as Jack Warner[28].
-Camelot's director is recorded as Joshua Logan[7].
+Camelot was produced by Jack Warner[28].
+Camelot was directed by Joshua Logan[7].
 Screenwriters include Alan Jay Lerner[8] and T. H. White[9].
 Cast members include Richard Harris[20], Vanessa Redgrave[21], Franco Nero[22], David Hemmings[23], Lionel Jeffries[24], and Laurence Naismith[25].

 Publication

-Camelot's publication date is recorded as +1967-01-01T00:00:00Z[29].
-Camelot's original language of film or TV show is recorded as English[30].
+Camelot was released on January 1, 1967[29].
+The original language of Camelot was English[30].
 Genres include romantic comedy[11], musical film[12], comedy drama[13], fantasy film[14], film based on a novel[15], and medieval film[16].
+Camelot was distributed by video on demand[31].

 Reception